-- 26 weeks clinical (5 weeks of this time is staffing experience)
+- Twenty-seven weeks of clinical (six weeks of this time is staffing experience)

 - Six weeks of community nutrition

 - Six weeks of food service management

-Each week the intern spends 36 hours in supervised practice rotations and four hours in didactic classes during the months of October through May.
-Between June and August the intern spends 40 hours each week in supervised practice rotations.
+Each week, the intern spends 36 hours in supervised practice rotations and four hours in didactic classes during October through May.
+Between June and August, the intern spends 40 hours each week in supervised practice rotations.

-Interns are granted two weeks of vacation around the Christmas and New Year holiday.
-A third week of vacation will be arranged on an individual basis with the Internship Director in the spring.
+Interns are granted two weeks of vacation around the Christmas and New Year holidays.
+A third week of vacation is arranged on an individual basis with the internship director in the spring.
 Interns work one to two holidays a year.

 Weekly classes cover current nutrition and dietetics-related knowledge and principles to supplement the supervised practice learning experiences.
-Lectures, workshops, in-service training, case studies, field trips and informal discussions will help you to pass the Academy of Nutrition and Dietetics registration examination.
+Lectures, workshops, in-service training, case studies, field trips and informal discussions help you to pass the Academy of Nutrition and Dietetics registration examination.

 Rotations to other sites

-Through the community service rotations, you will have the opportunity to work with people of different ages and socioeconomic conditions.
+Through the community service rotations, you have the opportunity to work with people of different ages and socioeconomic conditions.
 There are placements in public schools, skilled nursing facilities, public health department, and area community hospitals and clinics.

 Our interns also present nutrition programs to community audiences, thereby increasing their skills in public speaking and working with community groups.